tianhm/deep_arb/README.md

 # stat_arb
-A statistical arbitrage trading implementation using daily data and predictive models.
+A statistical arbitrage trading implementation using daily data and deep learning predictive models.